outpatient uS clinical experience

 MD2B Connect Physician ID # 141

-Where will this rotation take place: This hands-on outpatient rotation will take place in Phoenix, Arizona as well as rural areas 1-2 hours outside of Phoenix.
+Where will this rotation take place: This outpatient US clinical experience will take place in Phoenix, Arizona as well as rural areas 1-2 hours outside of Phoenix.
 Transportation to the rural areas will be provided by the physician preceptor.

 Hours: Monday - Tuesday 6:30 AM to 4 PM; Wednesday 8 AM to 4 PM; Thursday 6:30 AM to 4 PM; Friday 8 AM to 4 PM